 All fellows are expected to present sports medicine lectures for resident and medical student education as well as attend a national sports medicine meeting.
 Each fellow is encouraged to present posters, publish academic manuscripts and participate in original clinical research.

-Two Sports Medicine fellows per year are accepted from applicants who completed Family Med, Internal Med or Pediatric U.S. residency.
-Please apply to the Sports Medicine fellowship through ERAS #1272813107 by September 30, 2016.
-While applications will be accepted through September 30, interviews will be offered prior to that date.
+Two fellows per year are accepted from applicants who completed Family Med, Internal Med or Pediatric U.S. residency.
+Please apply to the Sports Medicine fellowship through ERAS #1272813107 by September 30.
+While applications will be accepted, interviews may be offered prior to that date.
 ERAS and UMKC requirements are listed in the Application Criteria Document.
 Please note that UMKC does not sponsor H1B visas.
 Please contact us with any questions about required application materials.